tributech-solutions/tributech-docs/docs/setup/agent/options.md

 ## Hardware Based Agent

 The SSM (Sensor Security Module) is our hardware based agent.
-It reads data directly from sensors and uses a dedicated hardware security module for siging the data-streams.
+It reads data directly from sensors and uses a dedicated hardware security module for signing the data-streams.

-- This option offers the highest level of security
+- This option offers the highest level of security.
 - Data is signed as close as possible to the data-source.
 - This option should be preferred if you have access to your system on a sensor level.